Q&A: What’s the Best DPI or Resolution to Scan Your Film Negatives?

 Right now I use 12800 dpi, but I have a feeling it’s overkill and all my indoor night time pictures have a lot of grain.
 I certainly appreciate whatever advice you have to offer.”

-If you’ve used some of the point and shoot digital cameras that have come out in the last 10 years, you know many of them have an “optical” zoom rating.
+If you’ve used some of the point-and-shoot digital cameras that have come out in the last ten years, you know many of them have an “optical” zoom rating.
 Once you have zoomed in all the way, the actual glass lens no longer comes out any further.
-But, many still zoom in even tighter and that’s because it’s digitally pushing into the pixels to make the image “look” closer.
+But, many still zoom in even tighter, and that’s because it’s digitally pushing into the pixels to make the image “look” closer.

 That’s basically what the scanner is doing as well when it’s using this digital (Interpolated) resolution.
 All it’s really doing is blowing up the pixels and cropping the image around it.
 The image quality doesn’t get better — really only worse.

 So, my suggestion to anyone is never to go beyond the optical resolution of your scanner.
 So at the highest, with the Epson V600 don’t scan your prints, slides or negatives above 9600 dpi.